MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-preview-personalized-content.md

 # Preview personalized content

 > [!NOTE]
-> When you test send an email and use a sample audience record, the sent email will use condition outcomes or variations you manually select during test send (i.e., it will not use audience data for conditions).
+> When you test send an email and use a sample audience record, the sent email uses condition outcomes or variations you manually select during test send (it will not use audience data for conditions).
 Always send email through a test journey to fully test emails with conditions and conditional content.

 You can preview your personalized content in the **Preview and test** view.
 Learn more about the **Preview and test** view: [Check your work using previews and test sends](email-preview.md)